 Pruning a tree Dry or dead leaves should be removed all year, but major pruning should be done in the spring and summer.

 When pruning your Money Tree, take a step back and examine the overall shape of the canopy to determine which branches to remove to restore an even, balanced shape.
 Cut any excess growth at the stem’s base with sharp, clean shears.

 Replanting Houseplants grow at a much slower rate than they would in nature.
 This should be done every couple of years, depending on the size of your plant and the density of the roots, to provide fresh nutrients and encourage new growth.

 Money Tree types

-The money tree (Pachira aquatica) is one of two auspicious plants recommended by Feng Shui.
+The money tree (Pachira aquatica) is one of two auspicious plants recommended by the tree care service Santa Rosa.
 Twisting the money tree stems to braid them, according to Chinese Feng Shui practitioners, helps to create positive energy and promote financial success.
 It is said that the best place to plant money plants is near a door to attract prosperity or in areas where financial work is done.

 The species of jade plant Crassula ovata is another Feng Shui money plant that is thought to increase financial prosperity.
 This “lucky plant,” also known as the money tree, is a type of succulent.
 The jade plant is distinguished by its coin-shaped leaves (hence its association with wealth), thick woody stems, and shrub-like appearance.